the Creative Commons Attribution 4.0 License.

 2.1 Concept of the symmetric complementary relationship

-Brutsaert and Stricker (1979) proposed the advection–aridity (AA) approach at a daily timescale, where Epa and Ep0 are directly formulated by EPen and EPT, respectively.
-Although various combinations of Epa and Ep0 exist (Table 1), Ep0 is widely accepted to reflect the energy input while Epa includes the drying power of air simultaneously (Bouchet, 1963; Lhomme and Guilioni, 2006; Morton, 1983).
+Brutsaert and Stricker (1979) proposed the advection–aridity (AA) approach at a daily timescale, where and are directly formulated by EPen and EPT, respectively.
+Although various combinations of and exist (Table 1), is widely accepted to reflect the energy input while includes the drying power of air simultaneously (Bouchet, 1963; Lhomme and Guilioni, 2006; Morton, 1983).
 Therefore, the AA approach seems logical and convincing (Lhomme and Guilioni, 2006).
 This approach has been validated based on hourly (Crago and Crowley, 2005; Parlange and Katul, 1992a), daily (Ali and Mawdsley, 1987; Brutsaert and Stricker, 1979; Qualls and Gultekin, 1997), monthly (Hobbins et al., 2001; Lemeur and Zhang, 1990; Xu and Singh, 2005) and annual (Ramirez et al., 2005; Yu et al., 2009) data from either plot-scale lysimeters and eddy covariance measurements or basin-wide water balance-derived results.
 By calculating EPen and EPT using the standard meteorological data, the AA approach has been applied to estimate evaporation in regions with various land cover and climatic features (Hobbins et al., 2001; Liu et al., 2006; Ozdogan and Salvucci, 2004; Wang et al., 2011).
 For instance, this approach has been applied and validated in China from the Gobi Desert with mean annual precipitation of less than 150 mm (Han et al., 2008; Lemeur and Zhang, 1990; Liu and Kotoda, 1998) to humid eastern China with annual precipitation of approximately 1800 mm (Xu and Singh, 2005).
 Note, however, that the AA approach tends to overestimate E in wet environments but underestimate E in arid environments.
-Measurement error, imperfect formulations of Epa and/or Ep0, external energy sources and even the nonlinear nature of the complementary principle were considered as potential causes of this bias (Han et al., 2008, 2012; Hobbins et al., 2001; Qualls and Gultekin, 1997).
+Measurement error, imperfect formulations of and/or , external energy sources and even the nonlinear nature of the complementary principle were considered as potential causes of this bias (Han et al., 2008, 2012; Hobbins et al., 2001; Qualls and Gultekin, 1997).

 2.2 Proof of the complementary relationship

 Bouchet (1963) and Morton (1965, 1970) approximately validated the CR by using annual and monthly data, respectively.
-At an annual scale, E and Epa (which are represented by EPen or pan evaporation EPan) were plotted against annual precipitation, and their negative relationship was used as a piece of evidence to support the reliable probability of the complementarity (Morton, 1983).
+At an annual scale, E and (which are represented by EPen or pan evaporation EPan) were plotted against annual precipitation, and their negative relationship was used as a piece of evidence to support the reliable probability of the complementarity (Morton, 1983).
 Ramirez et al. (2005) tested the CR by using a composite of 192 data pairs from 25 basins across the USA and claimed a direct observational evidence.
 Yu et al. (2009) examined the CR at 102 observatories across China and found the CR at low elevations.
 Su et al. (2015) also showed a negative correlation between E from atmospheric reanalysis data and EPan in the non-humid regions of China.
-The large-scale irrigation development in an arid environment provides a large “natural” experimental area for validating the CR by the opposite changes in E and Epa (Roderick et al., 2009).
-A study from Turkey revealed that the warm-season Epa decreased progressively along with an increasing irrigated area (Ozdogan and Salvucci, 2004).
-Similar results were obtained from arid irrigation districts in northwest China, where an increasing irrigation water consumption reduces Epa (Han et al., 2014d) whereas a decreasing irrigation water consumption increases Epa (Han et al., 2017).
-However, although these studies showed that E and Epa move in opposite directions in most cases, there was not solid evidence to support the symmetric nature of CR.
+The large-scale irrigation development in an arid environment provides a large “natural” experimental area for validating the CR by the opposite changes in E and (Roderick et al., 2009).
+A study from Turkey revealed that the warm-season decreased progressively along with an increasing irrigated area (Ozdogan and Salvucci, 2004).
+Similar results were obtained from arid irrigation districts in northwest China, where an increasing irrigation water consumption reduces (Han et al., 2014d) whereas a decreasing irrigation water consumption increases (Han et al., 2017).
+However, although these studies showed that E and move in opposite directions in most cases, there was not solid evidence to support the symmetric nature of CR.

 The plausibility of CR has also been validated on theoretical bases and has been mathematically rationalized by Bouchet (1963), Morton (1969, 1971) and Seguin (1975).
-The rationalization proposed by Morton (1969, 1971) considers the governing changes in the humidity and temperature of the equilibrium sublayer of the atmospheric boundary layer (ABL) by assuming that (1) the net radiation will not change with the surface and (2) the heat and vapor eddy transfer characteristics are identical for E and Epa.
+The rationalization proposed by Morton (1969, 1971) considers the governing changes in the humidity and temperature of the equilibrium sublayer of the atmospheric boundary layer (ABL) by assuming that (1) the net radiation will not change with the surface and (2) the heat and vapor eddy transfer characteristics are identical for E and .
 Relaxing the second assumption of Morton (1983), Szilagyi (2001) derived the CR by using the mass conservation equation for water vapor.
 However, LeDrew (1979) argued that Morton's two assumption do not necessarily hold and pointed out that the symmetric CR is physically unrealistic by using a diagnostic model of the energy fluxes within a closed system.

 The physical basis of the CR has been further explored by using climate models.
 McNaughton and Spriggs (1989) tested the CR by using a simple model of the atmospheric mixed layer with entrainment in which the latent heat of the surface is simulated by using the bulk mass transfer equation with bulk resistance.
-During the validation, Epa is calculated via Penman's equation, which uses the temperature and humidity obtained from the results of the mixed-layer model corresponding to certain resistance (EPenrs), while Ep0 is calculated with the surface resistance set to zero (EPenrs=0).
+During the validation, is calculated via Penman's equation, which uses the temperature and humidity obtained from the results of the mixed-layer model corresponding to certain resistance (), while is calculated with the surface resistance set to zero ().
 Kim and Entekhabi (1997) added the surface energy balance and atmospheric thermal radiation fluxes into the model to extend the study of McNaughton and Spriggs (1989).
 By using the Penman–Monteith equation to govern the areal latent heat flux at the surface, Lhomme (1997b) proposed a closed-box model with an impermeable lid at a fixed height, while Lhomme (1997a) used a more realistic open-box model of the ABL with entrainment to assess the CR.
 Sugita et al. (2001) tested the CR by using a modified version of Lhomme's (1997a) model, which was calibrated by using a data set obtained from the Hexi Corridor desert area in northwest China.
 But a strict symmetric CR was hardly confirmed by these studies.

 2.3 Asymmetric linear complementary relationship

 where γ is the psychrometric constant, Δ(Ta) is the slope of the saturation vapor pressure at air temperature Ta.
 Despite being identical to the surface energy balance, Eq.
 (2) has inspired researchers to examine whether the CR should be symmetric or not (Pettijohn and Salvucci, 2006; Szilagyi, 2007).
-By using pan evaporation to denote Epa, Brutsaert and Parlange (1998) extended the symmetric CR as follows:
+By using pan evaporation to denote , Brutsaert and Parlange (1998) extended the symmetric CR as follows:

 where b is the coefficient that denotes asymmetry and the original symmetric CR is characterized with b=1.
 Kahler and Brutsaert (2006) clarified and tested Eq.
-(3) at a daily timescale and attributed the asymmetry to the nature of the heat transfer between the pan and its surroundings, which made the changes in pan evaporation larger than those in E. Szilagyi (2007) showed that the asymmetry is not limited only to the evaporation pan but is also inherently linked to the definition of Epa.
+(3) at a daily timescale and attributed the asymmetry to the nature of the heat transfer between the pan and its surroundings, which made the changes in pan evaporation larger than those in E. Szilagyi (2007) showed that the asymmetry is not limited only to the evaporation pan but is also inherently linked to the definition of .
 Brutsaert (2015) stated that asymmetry is an inherent characteristic of the CR.

-The asymmetric CR is a significant improvement of the symmetric CR, and the opposite changes of E/Ep0 and Epa/Ep0 against E/Epa were treated as an enhanced illustration of the CR (Brutsaert et al., 2020; Hu et al., 2018; Ma et al., 2015a; Szilagyi, 2007; Zhang et al., 2017).
+The asymmetric CR is a significant improvement of the symmetric CR, and the opposite changes of and against were treated as an enhanced illustration of the CR (Brutsaert et al., 2020; Hu et al., 2018; Ma et al., 2015a; Szilagyi, 2007; Zhang et al., 2017).
 The performances on evaporation estimation are improved by calibrating the asymmetry parameter b (Han et al., 2008; Huntington et al., 2011; Kahler and Brutsaert, 2006; Ma et al., 2015a).
 Efforts have also made to calculate b by using the meteorological variables, which enhance the predictability of the CR (Aminzadeh et al., 2016; Szilagyi, 2007, 2015).
 However, the changes in b imply a potential nonlinear characteristic of the CR (Han, 2008; Lintner et al., 2015).
-The observed values of E/Ep0 and Epa/Ep0 can even exhibit a positive correlation under wet conditions at several flux sites, which challenges the linear CR (Han and Tian, 2018a).
+The observed values of and can even exhibit a positive correlation under wet conditions at several flux sites, which challenges the linear CR (Han and Tian, 2018a).

-The imperfect linear CR has inspired researchers to apply rational formulations of Epa and/or Ep0 to retain it.
+The imperfect linear CR has inspired researchers to apply rational formulations of and/or to retain it.
 One direct method is to revise the formulations of EPen and/or EPT based on the AA approach through calibration.
 For EPen, the empirical wind function was calibrated to improve the CR (Hobbins et al., 2001).
 However, Penman's wind function cannot work under the wet and dry conditions simultaneously (Pettijohn and Salvucci, 2006).
 The wind function derived from the Monin–Obukhov similarity theory was then employed (Crago and Crowley, 2005; Ma et al., 2015a; Parlange and Katul, 1992b; Pettijohn and Salvucci, 2006).
 The surface roughness and surface albedo were also calibrated to improve the CR (Lemeur and Zhang, 1990).
 Meanwhile, for EPT, the Priestley–Taylor coefficient (α) is regarded varying, thereby leaving a range for calibration (Han et al., 2006; Xu and Singh, 2005; Yang et al., 2012).
-In addition to EPen and EPT, the mass-transfer-type potential evaporation (van Bavel, 1966) (EMT) was considered as another formulation of Epa (Granger, 1989).
-Different combinations of Epa and Ep0, (i.e., EPen, EPT and EMT) were tested through the trial-and-error method to retain the linear nature of CR (Anayah and Kaluarachchi, 2014; Crago and Crowley, 2005).
+In addition to EPen and EPT, the mass-transfer-type potential evaporation (van Bavel, 1966) (EMT) was considered as another formulation of (Granger, 1989).
+Different combinations of and , (i.e., EPen, EPT and EMT) were tested through the trial-and-error method to retain the linear nature of CR (Anayah and Kaluarachchi, 2014; Crago and Crowley, 2005).

-In theory, Ep0 is the potential evaporation when the land surface is saturated and should be calculated with a proper formula by using meteorological variables corresponding to the “potential” saturated surface.
+In theory, is the potential evaporation when the land surface is saturated and should be calculated with a proper formula by using meteorological variables corresponding to the “potential” saturated surface.
 The Priestley–Taylor equation has been widely accepted to represent evaporation from extensive saturated surfaces by using meteorological variables corresponding to these saturated surfaces (Brutsaert, 1982; Priestley and Taylor, 1972).
-This way it was suggested to represent Ep0 (Brutsaert and Stricker, 1979).
+This way it was suggested to represent (Brutsaert and Stricker, 1979).
 However, in the AA approach, EPT is calculated by the Priestley–Taylor equation using the atmospheric variables that correspond to the current unsaturated surface.
 But the atmosphere in contact with the land surface will change if the land surface is saturated (Brutsaert, 2015; Morton, 1983).
-Thus, EPT is in reality a variable dependent on the meteorological variables at the time of calculation and does not represent the “true” Ep0.
+Thus, EPT is in reality a variable dependent on the meteorological variables at the time of calculation and does not represent the “true” .

-Obviously, calculating the slope of the saturation vapor pressure at the current air temperature (Δ(Ta)) for EPT is imperfect because the temperature corresponding to Ep0 is different from current Ta corresponding to an unsaturated environment (Morton, 1983; Szilagyi and Jozsa, 2008).
-Thus, predicting the air temperature corresponding to the extensive saturated surface is critical for properly formulating Ep0.
-Morton (1983) derived Ep0 by using a modified Priestley–Taylor equation with net radiation and the slope of the saturation vapor pressure that is calculated at equilibrium temperature Tp (EPTTp).
+Obviously, calculating the slope of the saturation vapor pressure at the current air temperature (Δ(Ta)) for EPT is imperfect because the temperature corresponding to is different from current Ta corresponding to an unsaturated environment (Morton, 1983; Szilagyi and Jozsa, 2008).
+Thus, predicting the air temperature corresponding to the extensive saturated surface is critical for properly formulating .
+Morton (1983) derived by using a modified Priestley–Taylor equation with net radiation and the slope of the saturation vapor pressure that is calculated at equilibrium temperature Tp ().
 Szilagyi and Jozsa (2008) argued that Δ in EPT should be calculated at the air temperature corresponding to the wet environment instead of actual air temperature, which is not straightforward to derive.
-Thus, Szilagyi and Jozsa (2008) proposed an iterative approach based on the Bowen ratio method to estimate the surface temperature in wet environments (Tws) and replaced Δ(Ta) with the slope of the saturation vapor pressure curve at Tws (Δ(Tws)) in the Priestley–Taylor equation (EPTTws) by assuming a negligible temperature gradient over such a small wet area.
-EPTTws was used to improve the symmetry of the CR in arid shrubland environments (Huntington et al., 2011) and in an alpine steppe of the Tibetan Plateau (Ma et al., 2015a).
+Thus, Szilagyi and Jozsa (2008) proposed an iterative approach based on the Bowen ratio method to estimate the surface temperature in wet environments (Tws) and replaced Δ(Ta) with the slope of the saturation vapor pressure curve at Tws (Δ(Tws)) in the Priestley–Taylor equation () by assuming a negligible temperature gradient over such a small wet area. was used to improve the symmetry of the CR in arid shrubland environments (Huntington et al., 2011) and in an alpine steppe of the Tibetan Plateau (Ma et al., 2015a).
 The evaporation estimations across the USA were also improved by applying the modified AA approach (Szilagyi, 2015; Szilagyi et al., 2009; Szilagyi and Jozsa, 2008).
-Aminzadeh et al. (2016) derived a steady-state surface temperature via the surface energy balance at which the sensible heat flux is zero, and calculated Epa and Ep0 using a mass-transfer-type reference evaporation corresponding to current and saturated surface water content.
+Aminzadeh et al. (2016) derived a steady-state surface temperature via the surface energy balance at which the sensible heat flux is zero, and calculated and using a mass-transfer-type reference evaporation corresponding to current and saturated surface water content.

-Advection is another factor influencing Ep0, which could not be adequately considered by EPT with an assumption of a minimal advection effect (Morton, 1975, 1983; Parlange and Katul, 1992a).
-The effects of advection were considered by an empirical correction factor in EPTTp (Morton, 1975, 1983).
-Parlange and Katul (1992a) attributed the asymmetry to the horizontal advection of dry air, which would make EPen larger than the available energy (RnG) (i.e., Rn-G-EPen<0) and proposed to replace EPT with EPT+|Rn-G-EPen| to improve the CR on an hourly basis.
+Advection is another factor influencing , which could not be adequately considered by EPT with an assumption of a minimal advection effect (Morton, 1975, 1983; Parlange and Katul, 1992a).
+The effects of advection were considered by an empirical correction factor in (Morton, 1975, 1983).
+Parlange and Katul (1992a) attributed the asymmetry to the horizontal advection of dry air, which would make EPen larger than the available energy (Rn−G) (i.e., ) and proposed to replace EPT with to improve the CR on an hourly basis.

-The efforts of reformulating Epa and/or Ep0 through the calibration, the trial-and-error process and the physical improvement have significantly improved the evaporation estimation (Hobbins et al., 2001; Ma et al., 2015a; Szilagyi, 2015; Xu and Singh, 2005).
-However, it is always impossible to find formulations of Epa and Ep0 completely rational at present, and these approaches are deemed ineffective because of their high computation demand, which is a key stumbling block when applying the CR on a large scale (e.g., continental or global) (Ma et al., 2019).
+The efforts of reformulating and/or through the calibration, the trial-and-error process and the physical improvement have significantly improved the evaporation estimation (Hobbins et al., 2001; Ma et al., 2015a; Szilagyi, 2015; Xu and Singh, 2005).
+However, it is always impossible to find formulations of and completely rational at present, and these approaches are deemed ineffective because of their high computation demand, which is a key stumbling block when applying the CR on a large scale (e.g., continental or global) (Ma et al., 2019).

 3.1 Normalized complementary functions

-where EEPen is regarded as a linear function of EradEPen.
+where E∕EPen is regarded as a linear function of Erad∕EPen.
 The bias of the AA function in arid and wet environments can be easily understood in its dimensionless form.
 Also, the AA approach with a tuned b still underestimated evaporation in arid environments (Han et al., 2008), which implies that the CR may deviate from its linear characteristics.

 Based on the examination of the CR using a model of the convective boundary layer with entrainment (Lhomme, 1997a), Lhomme and Guilioni (2006, 2010) recommended a form of the CR through the effective surface resistance of the region.
 Integrating this relationship into the Penman–Monteith equation and the normalization by EPen lead to